top of page

 Sensing Technologies: Existing techniques and innovation

-GNSS Interferometric Reflectometry (GPS-IR) studies for the measurements of coastal water levels and waves (current work)
+GNSS Interferometric Reflectometry (GNSS-IR) studies for the measurements of coastal water levels and waves (current work)

 During the summer 2019, we initiated our experiments at the Ellen Browning Scripps Memorial Pier.
 We measure coastal sea levels and wave height by means of GNSS reflections.
-We have finished our first experiment and processing codes.
-Now we are planning new experiments under extreme conditions.
+We have complete our first experiment, dataset, and processing codes.
+Now we are carrying out new experiments.
+For example, we measured hurricane storm surge.
+We are also incorporating the GNSS-IR technique in smartphones, so everyone can measure the sea!

 ezgif.com-video-to-gif-6.gif